 In a PDF file, optional content groups are used to group graphical elements together, so they may appear or not, depending on the preference of the user.
 They are similar in some ways to layers in graphics illustration programs.

 cpdf -ocg-list in.pdf

 List the optional content groups in the PDF, one per line, to standard output.

-cpdf -ocg-rename -ocg-rename-from -ocg-rename-to in.pdf -o out.pdf cpdf -ocg-coalesce-on-name in.pdf -o out.pdf
+cpdf -ocg-rename -ocg-rename-from -ocg-rename-to in.pdf -o out.pdf

 Rename an optional content group.